Secretguy840/Every-language.in.com/README.md

 # 🧠 Programming Languages & Their Types

 Welcome to the ultimate guide on **Programming Languages** and their **Types**.
-This `README.md` aims to give a high-level overview of the major programming languages, their categories, and use cases.
+This `README.md` aims to give a high-level overview of the major programming languages, their categories, and use cases.do you want a code of every language???
+VISIT https://chat.deepseek.com/a/chat/s/4fc39ae5-b295-4230-a552-451cad2be4fb

 ---